imran601021/Task-Tracker-/README.md

 # Task-Tracker-
-A Simple Task Tarcker which you use it on CLI using python(STILL ON BETA VERSION) https://roadmap.sh/projects/task-tracker
+A Simple Task Tracker which you use it on CLI using python(STILL ON BETA VERSION) https://roadmap.sh/projects/task-tracker